amrabdelmoghny/WFI32-IoT/README.md

 7. List of available APs is shown.
 You can press **SCAN** button to refresh.

 **Note**: For iPhone/iPad, you have to provide your own AP crednetials as **SCAN** function is not supported.

+**Note**: Make sure you have location service in your phone enabled.

 <img src="resources/media/mobileApp2.png" width="240"/>